 VPN Dashboard¶

-This guide is based on firmware v4.8.
-If you are using an earlier firmware version, please visit here.
+Note: This guide is based on firmware v4.8.
+For earlier versions, please refer to here.

-On the left side of web Admin Panel -> VPN -> VPN Dashboard.
+On the left side of the web Admin Panel, go to VPN -> VPN Dashboard.

-Click on the book icon in the upper left, and you can follow the instructions in the VPN Setup Wizard to complete the VPN configuration quickly.
+Click the book icon in the upper left and follow the VPN Setup Wizard to complete the VPN configuration quickly.

-It displays the currently used VPN protocol (e.g., WireGuard), the configuration file, server address, server listen port, traffic statistics and client virtual IP(s).
+It displays the currently used VPN protocol (e.g., WireGuard), the configuration file, server address, server listen port, traffic statistics, and client virtual IP.
+Users can view the connection log in the bottom right.

 VPN Mode¶

-In the VPN Dashboard, you can switch the VPN mode by clicking the button in the upper right corner.
+On the VPN Dashboard, click the button in the upper right corner to switch VPN modes.

-There are two modes available: Global Mode and Policy Mode.
+Two modes are available: Global Mode and Policy Mode.

 Global Mode¶

-In this mode, all traffic will be routed through the VPN tunnel, and only one VPN client instance can be activated.
+In this mode, all traffic is routed through the VPN tunnel, and only one VPN client instance can be activated.

-It is ideal for scenarios requiring all device traffic to pass through a single VPN server, such as unified network security or region-specific content access.
+It is ideal for scenarios where all client traffic is routed through a single VPN server, such as unified network security or region‑specific content access.

-Take the following image as an example: Under Global Mode, only one VPN client can be activated, which connects to a single VPN server in Australia over WireGuard protocol.
-All traffic from devices connected to this router will be routed through this VPN tunnel.
+In the following example, the router connects to an Australian server using the WireGuard protocol.
+All traffic from connected clients will be routed through this VPN tunnel.

 Policy Mode¶

-It suits use cases needing flexible traffic management, like routing different data through multiple VPN servers or applying custom access rules.
+It is suitable for use cases requiring flexible traffic management, such as routing different traffic to different destinations through multiple VPN servers.

 Switch the VPN Mode to Policy Mode, and click Apply.

-After switching, if the VPN is not enabled, the page displays as below, which has three sections, marked with A, B and C.
+After switching, if the VPN is not enabled, the page displays as below, including three sections: Primary Tunnel, Add Tunnel, and All Other Traffic.

 Primary Tunnel¶

 The primary tunnel is a preset tunnel in Policy Mode.
-By default, it has the top priority, and you can modify tunnel priority if there is more than one tunnel.
+It has the top priority, and you can modify tunnel priority if there is more than one tunnel.

 In this tunnel, you can customize the tunnel rule by setting three factors: